 Students are expected to complete all degree requirements in order to walk at commencement ceremonies.
-In exceptional circumstances, students who are expected (by Deans of Schools and Practice) to complete all requirements before August 31st, may be permitted to walk by submitting a written request to their Dean of School and Dean of Practice, both of whom will need to approve the request.
-The Deans will forward their recommendation to the Provost, who will make the determination and inform the Registrar's Office and Commencement Committee Chairperson.
+In exceptional circumstances, students who are expected to complete all requirements before August 31st of that year, may be permitted to walk by submitting a written request to their Dean of School and/or Dean of Practice, whom will need to approve the request.
+The Deans will forward their recommendation to the Vice President for Academic Affairs (VPAA), who will make the determination and inform the Registrar's Office and Commencement Committee Chairperson.
 These students who complete all their degree requirements after the May deadline will receive their official degrees at the next graduation date for which they are eligible - this includes their diploma and the official conferral on the student's official transcript.
 All requests to walk need to be received by the final graduation clearance deadline in May in order to receive permission to walk.